Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Results

-The study, which used 35 people with ME/CFS and 20 (age and BMI matched but not sedentary) healthy controls, found evidence of peripheral endothelial dysfunction in 51% of the ME/CFS patients.
+The study, which used 35 people with ME/CFS and 20 (age and BMI-matched but not sedentary) healthy controls, found evidence of peripheral endothelial dysfunction in 51% of the ME/CFS patients.
 The endothelially challenged ME/CFS patients were functionally more limited and had more severe fatigue-related and immune-related symptoms (sore throat, painful lymph nodes) than the patients without apparent endothelial issues.

 The researchers appear to have identified a sicker group with more endothelial issues.
 They were, unable, however – at least with regards to the lab tests – to determine why.
-Given the beta-adrenegic antibodies Scheibenbogen’s found in other studies, one might have expected elevations to be present, but they weren’t.
+Given the beta-adrenegic antibodies Scheibenbogen has found in other studies, one might have expected elevations to be present, but they weren’t.
 (Dr. Scheibenbogen suspects these antibodies only play a role in a subset of patients and other factors are likely also responsible for blood flow issues.)

-None of the immune or metabolic markers (C‐reactive protein, albumin, hemoglobin, creatinine, aspartate transaminase, alanine transaminase, gamma-glutymytransferase, hemoglobin A1c, basal thyrotropin, immunoglobin A,G, M, IL-8, sIL-2, soluble V and ICAM, β2‐adrenergic receptor antibody, M3 acetylcholine receptor antibody) were either elevated or reduced in the patients with endothelial dysfunction.
+None of the immune or metabolic markers (C‐reactive protein, albumin, hemoglobin, creatinine, aspartate transaminase, alanine transaminase, gamma-glutymytransferase, hemoglobin A1c, basal thyrotropin, immunoglobin A, G, M, IL-8, sIL-2, soluble V and ICAM, β2‐adrenergic receptor antibody, M3 acetylcholine receptor antibody) were either elevated or reduced in the patients with endothelial dysfunction.

 But then came a clue.
 An immunoadsorption trial that attempted to rebalance their immune systems caused the endothelial problems to disappear in five of the six sicker patients.